justinrlee/dcos-toys/master-replacement-order/readme.md

 And so forth.
 After this, we can replace masters 3, 4, and 5, because this order will not change any zk server IDs.

-A Python (2) script to achieve this can be found at https://github.com/justinrlee/dcos-toys/blob/master/master-replacement-order/order.py
+A Python (2) script to achieve this can be found at https://github.com/justinrlee/dcos-toys/blob/master/master-replacement-order/order.py (Python 2 is used instead of 3 because it's readily available on all *nix systems)